Bachelor of Data Science

 Data is used by organisations of all sizes to make better decisions.
 In this degree, you will learn how to analyse and interpret data to inform decision-making and forecast trends.

 With big data comes big responsibility, and you will learn the importance of data security, ethics, and strategy.
 You will learn skills in programming, mathematics, and statistics from experts in biology, computing, geography, linguistics, and many other fields.
 As a result, you will be able to contribute your diverse skillset across many cross-disciplinary fields.

 - Project work in your final year will give you real world experience in applying data science to create workplace solutions.

-- UC hosts a wide variety of research centres that specialise in data science, with some projects ranging from climate change prediction models in Antarctica, geospatial mapping for urban planning in rural Aotearoa New Zealand, VR simulation training systems for firefighters, wireless sensor networking and Internet of Things (IoT) for unmanned vehicles, digitally archiving earthquake cultural history, and monitoring language acquisition in children with developmental difficulties.
+- We have research centres that specialise in data science, with projects ranging from climate change prediction models in Antarctica, geospatial mapping for urban planning in rural Aotearoa, VR simulation training systems for firefighters, and much more.

 Admission to UC with University Entrance (or equivalent) is required to enrol.